endojs/endo/packages/ses/README.md

 To transform the source of an ECMAScript module, the `importHook` must intercept the source and transform it before passing it to the `StaticModuleRecord` constructor.
-These are distinct because a programs and modules have distinct grammar productions.
+These are distinct because programs and modules have distinct grammar productions.

 An **internal implementation detail** of the SES-shim is that it converts modules to programs and evaluates them as programs.
-So, only for this implementation of `Compartment`, it is possible for a program transform to be equally applicable for both modules, but that transform will have a window into the internal translation, will be sensitive to changes to that translation between any pair of releases, even those that do not disclose any breaking changes, and will only work on SES-shim, not any other
+So, only for this implementation of `Compartment`, it is possible for a program transform to be equally applicable for modules, but that transform will have a window into the internal translation, will be sensitive to changes to that translation between any pair of releases, even those that do not disclose any breaking changes, and will only work on SES-shim, not any other